The Fight (2020 film)

 The Fight is a 2020 American documentary film directed and produced by Eli Despres, Josh Kriegman and Elyse Steinberg.
 Kerry Washington serves as a producer under her Simpson Street banner.
-It follows legal battles that lawyers for the American Civil Liberties Union (ACLU) are facing during the Trump administration.
+It follows legal battles that lawyers for the American Civil Liberties Union (ACLU) had faced during the Trump administration.

-It had its world premiere at the Sundance Film Festival on January 24, 2020, where it won the U.S. Documentary Special Jury Award for Social Impact Filmmaking.
-It was released on July 31, 2020, by Magnolia Pictures.
+The film had its world premiere at the Sundance Film Festival on January 24, 2020, where it won the U.S. Documentary Special Jury Award for Social Impact Filmmaking.
+It was released in the United States on July 31, 2020, by Magnolia Pictures and Topic Studios.

 Premise

 The film follows five legal battles brought by the American Civil Liberties Union (ACLU) against various Trump administration policies.
 The lawsuits regard: